jesperancinha/whiskers-kotlin-native/docs/good.story/good.story.chapter.2.md

 As the night moved on and the sun rose, Lucy took further a nice rest and at around 10, she was already doing her groceries in the supermarket close to her on the island.
-As she went into the small supermarket she met an old friend called `Lars Pereira`. `Lars` was a strange man with a peculiar moustache.
+As she went into the small supermarket she met an old friend called `Lars Pereira`. `Lars` was a strange man with a peculiar scar.
 Like `Lucy`, `Lars` was also a foreigner in Portugal.
 He came from `Norway` and he, unlike Lucy, was only in `Armona` for holidays.
 Every single summer he would come back to relax.
+Lars Pereira, was someone visually very different.
+He had a strange tattoo that would start in his hand and radiate from there throughout his body.
+It started on his left hand with the shape of a root, and it would end on his right hand with the letters C, O, M and P and other faded out letters in what is seemed to be the result of the passing of time.
+It could mean anything and on the island it was a common subject to discuss what word used to be there?
+Could it have been `Completion`, `Composition`, `Composer` or something else?
+Nobody really knew and Lars always refused to discuss that changing the subject very swiftly and in very genius ways every single time someone would bring it up.
+Mean people would refer to him as Mr.Comp.

-With a curly moustache reminding ourselves of a very sophisticated Viking, `Lars` was always nice to speak to.
-Lucy always saw in him an old friend.
+Lucy always saw in him a close friend.
 As they were talking over how great it was to live on that island, the cultura and the portuguese traditions, a red cat came along.
 It was a very friendly cat that reminded Lucy of something she never told `Lars`.